markkvdb/markkvdb.github.io/_posts/2019-11-07-Fastai-Lesson-2.md

 ![IMAGE ALT TEXT HERE](../img/fastai-lesson2/overfitting_1.png)

 Our mean squared error is almost zero.
 Excellent!
 Now, what happens when we obtain a new sample and check the objective function under this new data?
-It is likely that the model on the middle now outperforms the model on the right.
+It is likely that the model on the middle now outperforms the model on the right, since it captures the real relationship between the input data $\boldsymbol{X}$ and the output $\boldsymbol{y}$ better than the overfitted model.

 One remark related to modern model architectures: models are typically so large (in the number of parameters) that it is almost impossible to overfit the model as in the above figure.
 It would simply require too many epochs and a very good learning algorithm to ever overfit like this.